painless-software/painless-continuous-delivery/CONTRIBUTING.rst

     tox -e flake8,pylint,py36,py37

-We have field tests to generate and deploy an example project from your current working version.
+We have field tests to generate and deploy an example project from your local working version.
 In order to run the deployment, you need to have access to the GitLab repository of your target generated project (such as `example django`_), and you need to generate a Personal Access Token on GitLab.
 (Top-right user menu > Settings > Access Tokens)